 Consistently ranked as one of Brooklyn and New York City’s top public schools, PS 321 William Penn implemented the KING Recess SPORT program with in 2016.
 After working with the administration to identify goals of the program, KING sends 3 coaches daily to provide a range of activities.
 While the team provides sports and games in different zones, there is also an emphasis on movement activities and free play in other areas.
 The program has decreased bullying in the yard and brought a more inclusive environment to the recess time.

 PS 372K is an inclusion school on the border of Park Slope and Gowanus.
 Partnering with KING in 2016, the school was seeking an early morning program to help parents that needed to head to work earlier and wanted their kids to participate in meaningful activities.
-Following the conversation on the early morning program, KING also rolled out a full scale after-school program on Mondays and Tuesdays.
+Following the conversation on the early morning program, KING also rolled out a full scale after-school program on Mondays to Wednesdays.
 The response from the program has been overwhelmingly positive.

 Afterschool Programming, Sports Clinics, Middle School Sports Teams